linode/docs/docs/applications/configuration-management/import-existing-infrastructure-to-terraform/index.md

     {{< /file >}}

     {{< note >}}
-If your Linode uses more than two disks, for instance, if you have attached a [Block Storage Volume](/docs/platform/block-storage/how-to-use-block-storage-with-your-linode-new-manager/), you will need to add those disks to your Linode resource configuration block.
-In order to add a disk, you must add the disk to the `devices` stanza, as well as create an additional `disk` stanza.
+If your Linode uses more than two disks (for instance, if you have attached a [Block Storage Volume](/docs/platform/block-storage/how-to-use-block-storage-with-your-linode-new-manager/)), you will need to add those disks to your Linode resource configuration block.
+In order to add a disk, you must add the disk to the `devices` stanza and create an additional `disk` stanza.
 {{< /note >}}

     {{< note >}}